CaptainNayan199/Python_Bulk_Message_Sender/README.md

 1. **Install Dependencies:** - pip install `telethon`

-**Set Up Your Telegram API Credentials:**
+##Set Up Your Telegram API Credentials:

 - Obtain your API ID and API Hash by registering your application on the [Telegram API platform](https://my.telegram.org/auth).
-- Create a `.env` file in the project directory and add your API credentials:
+- Add your API credentials:

   ```
   API_ID=your_api_id
   API_HASH=your_api_hash
-  *Please add your friend telegram username as well
+  Please add your friend telegram username as well
   ```

- **Run the Script:**
+ ##Run the Script: